Computational Mechanics

 Theoretical lectures will be complemented by tutorials (aiming at the practical implementation in Matlab of the methods considered during the lectures) and the topics that will be covered during the course are reported in the following.

-Course contents: Review of beam theory and of standard displacement-based methods for planar frames.
+Review of beam theory and of standard displacement-based methods for planar frames.
 Basic concepts of the finite element method and development of a finite element scheme for Bernoulli-Euler beams, starting from the elastica differential equation.
 Development of a finite element scheme for (shear-deformable) Timoshenko beams starting from the total potential energy.
 Shear locking issues and possible solution techniques.
 Review of linear elasticity.
 Finite elements for linear elasticity in 1D and 2D.
 Development of triangular and isoparametric quadrilateral finite elements.
 Numerical integration.
 Volumetric locking issues and possible solution techniques.
 Review of advanced Computational Mechanics methods.

 Intermediate/good knowledge of algebra, mechanics of solids (basic concepts of strain and stress), numerical analysis.